IndaPlus25/task-19-arvwes/README.md

 3. Explanation of each test you performed and how you ensured accurate results
 4. Presentation of results using tables and appropriate charts for all tests
 5. Discussion of your findings

+Do try to incorporate some of what you learnt from DA1600 here - transfer of learning, yay!

 ### 🙏 Acknowledgment
 This task was designed by:               <br>